- No comments

 By 2005 most banks, insurance companies, drug and pharma companies, casinos, telecom companies and internet companies had started using data to make critical decisions.
 These days, data scientist has become a ‘cool’ word to refer to Analysts.

-Critical Competencies for an Analyst:
+Critical Competencies for a Data Analyst:

-An Analyst needs to have three critical skills:
+A Data Analyst needs to have three critical skills:

 1. Understanding the business – to define the problem in statistical terms and, after the analysis, to summarize and suggest solutions which the business can implement